The Legendary Starfy

 There's usually nothing special about the level-design, amounting to either your standard left-to- right progression or the occasional maze.
 However, there are some parts that are quite clever, such as a space level in which the gravity is lower and the aforementioned bit with the falling water.
 Some of the mazes are alright, and there is the occasional worthwhile puzzle, but this isn't the kind of game that will have you scratching your head for solutions.

-You'll also find yourself in more varied situations such as racing on a minecart or being transformed into different creatures.
+Mostly, however, Starfy is content with being a rather generic platformer.
+You'll also find yourself in more varied, yet familiar situations such as racing on a minecart or being transformed into different creatures.
 While they aren't bad, these segments feel uninspired and recycled, as these sorts of segments have been done before, and been done better, in other games.
-One humorous segment sees Starfy rolled up into a snowball which you must guide to safety, but even this part seems derivative and far too easy.
+One humorous segment sees Starfy rolled up into a snowball which you must guide to safety.
+It's one of the game's more memorable moments, but it still comes off as derivative and far too easy.

 The game is usually very easy, but there are some segments that offer a bit more challenge.
-Although more challenge is usually a good thing, here they feel rather jarring and out of place.
-This is mostly because of the difficulty curve, which doesn't go smoothly from easy to harder, but seems to jump around at random.
 Even at its harder moments, however, this game is never very challenging.
-It's on about he same level of difficulty as your average Kirby game, which is to say, not very difficult at all.
+Even some of the secret challenges you can uncover, such as bonus rooms, secret levels, and hidden treasures, fail to provide much of a challenge, although they can still be mildly amusing.
+One of my favorites is a bonus room where you must keep a beach ball in the air without letting it hit the ground.
+As a whole, the game's on about he same level of difficulty as your average Kirby game, which is to say, not very difficult at all.
 With its cute visuals and lack of real challenge, it's easy to imagine that this game was geared towards younger audiences.

 2.5/5